michielvha/goreleaser-action/readme.md

 - Your project must have a valid GoReleaser configuration file (.goreleaser.yml or .goreleaser.yaml)
 - PGP key for signing releases must be set as a repository secret
 - Optional: A `.golangci.yml` file for custom linting configuration (if not provided, golangci-lint will use its default settings)
-  - If you specify a custom path for the golangci-lint config using the `golangci-lint-config` parameter (different from the default `.golangci.yml`) and the file doesn't exist, the action will fail.
-If you don't specify it, default behaviour is applied as fallback.

 ### 🧩 Secrets

 | Name                      | Purpose                             |